Performing the I-RMOa

 How the scoring is done is left to the assessors but needs to be transparent.
 In cases where bias is difficult to avoid (known aversion vs. specific regulatory instruments e.g.), scoring can even be counter-productive if not discussed and explained thoroughly.
 The I-RMOa guidance document has a section devoted to the setting up and use of a scoring system.

-A theoretical example (not based on any real case) is given of how a scoring may look like, here with a range between - - and + +.
+A theoretical example (not based on any real case) is given of what a scoring may look like, here with a range between - - and + +.

 The Circular Economy pillar of the I-RMOa